S-Bana/TestMethodExamples/doctest_examples/USAGE.md

-# Usage Manual for `math_operations.py`
+# Testing Guide for `math_operations.py`

-This manual provides instructions on how to use the `math_operations.py` script, which contains basic mathematical operations and their corresponding doctests.
+This guide provides a comprehensive manual for testing the `math_operations.py` file, which contains basic arithmetic operations using Python's built-in `doctest` module.
+The file includes two functions: `add` and `sub`, each equipped with embedded tests in their docstrings.

 ## Overview